Quality and Affordable Dual Diagnosis Treatment in Wisconsin

 IHC’s approach to dual diagnosis treatment is integrated, meaning our programs combine the use of multiple treatment services in order to offer real recovery solutions to person’s seeking to transform their overall health and well-being.
 Clients will work closely with our emphatic and highly skilled staff to develop a customized treatment plan to decide which of our treatment services will work best for them.

-Iris Health Clinic’s Cocaine Treatment Services Include:
+Iris Health Clinic’s Dual Diagnosis Treatment Services Include:

 We understand that seeking treatment is not easy and the last thing a person needs is to fear is that they will be exposed by treatment staff for doing so.
 Fortunately, the strict rules of the Health Insurance Portability and Accountability Act of 1996 (HIPAA) are designed to protect patient confidentiality.
 We respect these rules and we follow them.
 Plus, many of our leadership are in recovery and many of our family members, so we know first hand the need to seek treatment for ourselves and our loved ones privately.

 Iris Health Clinic is Covered by Most Wisconsin Insurances, including Medicaid